 JPMorgan Chase plans to exit prepaid card business

-NEW YORK Jan 9 (Reuters) - JPMorgan Chase & Co plans to sell or wind down its business of issuing prepaid cards for corporate payrolls and government tax refunds and benefits, the company said on Thursday.
+NEW YORK (Reuters) - JPMorgan Chase & Co (JPM.N) plans to sell or exit over time its business of issuing prepaid cards for corporate payrolls and government tax refunds and benefits, the company said on Thursday.

-The product, which has been offered with cash and treasury services to companies and governments, had become a headache of risks in operations and regulations, according to a person familiar with the matter who was not authorized to speak publicly.
+The cards, which had been offered with cash and treasury services to companies and governments, had become a headache of risks in operations and regulations, according to a person familiar with the matter who was not authorized to speak publicly.